 First, it’s important to apply for financial aid even if you think you may not qualify.
-More than 87 percent of SDState students receive some type of financial assistance, so the only way to know for sure if you qualify for aid is to apply.
+The only way to know for sure if you qualify for aid is to apply.
 The FAFSA is easy to complete and is free, so you have nothing to lose.

 Second, scholarships and financial aid are two separate types of aid, so if you want to be considered for both, you need to complete both a scholarship application and a financial aid application.
 Scholarship apps are available from the university you plan on attending, and financial aid applications are available from the federal government at fafsa.gov.

 When you’re investigating deadlines for federal financial aid, you’ll notice different dates.
 That’s because each university has its own priority deadline.
 SDState’s priority deadline is March 1 and is the date to meet if you want to be sure you are awarded the maximum amount that you are eligible to receive.
 Incoming freshmen with completed FAFSAs can expect to hear about their award as early as February.